zendesk/racecar/README.md

 Racecar provides a flexible way to configure your consumer in a way that feels at home in a Rails application.
 If you haven't already, run `bundle exec rails generate racecar:install` in order to generate a config file.
 You'll get a separate section for each Rails environment, with the common configuration values in a shared `common` section.

-The possible configuration keys are:
+**Note:** many of these configuration keys correspond directly to similarly named concepts in [ruby-kafka](https://github.com/zendesk/ruby-kafka); for more details on low-level operations, read that project's documentation.

+It's also possible to configure Racecar using environment variables.
+For any given configuration key, there should be a corresponding environment variable with the prefix `RACECAR_`, in upper case.
+For instance, in order to configure the client id, set `RACECAR_CLIENT_ID=some-id` in the process in which the Racecar consumer is launched.
+You can set `brokers` by passing a comma-separated list, e.g. `RACECAR_BROKERS=kafka1:9092,kafka2:9092,kafka3:9092`.

+#### Basic configuration

 * `brokers` – A list of Kafka brokers in the cluster that you're consuming from.
 Defaults to `localhost` on port 9092, the default Kafka port.
 * `client_id` – A string used to identify the client in logs and metrics.
 * `group_id` – The group id to use for a given group of consumers.
 Note that this _must_ be different for each consumer class.
 If left blank a group id is generated based on the consumer class name.
 * `group_id_prefix` – A prefix used when generating consumer group names.
 For instance, if you set the prefix to be `kevin.` and your consumer class is named `BaconConsumer`, the resulting consumer group will be named `kevin.bacon_consumer`.

+#### Timeouts & intervals

 * `offset_commit_interval` – How often to save the consumer's position in Kafka.
 * `heartbeat_interval` – How often to send a heartbeat message to Kafka.
 * `pause_timeout` – How long to pause a partition for if the consumer raises an exception while processing a message.
 * `connect_timeout` – How long to wait when trying to connect to a Kafka broker.
 Default is 10 seconds.
 * `socket_timeout` – How long to wait when trying to communicate with a Kafka broker.
 Default is 30 seconds.
 * `max_wait_time` – How long to allow the Kafka brokers to wait before returning messages.
 A higher number means larger batches, at the cost of higher latency.
 Default is 5 seconds.

+#### Authentication & authorization

 * `ssl_ca_cert` – A valid SSL certificate authority, as a string.
 * `ssl_client_cert` – A valid SSL client certificate, as a string.
 * `ssl_client_cert_key` – A valid SSL client certificate key, as a string.

-**Note:** many of these configuration keys correspond directly to similarly named concepts in [ruby-kafka](https://github.com/zendesk/ruby-kafka); for more details on low-level operations, read that project's documentation.

-It's also possible to configure Racecar using environment variables.
-For any given configuration key, there should be a corresponding environment variable with the prefix `RACECAR_`, in upper case.
-For instance, in order to configure the client id, set `RACECAR_CLIENT_ID=some-id` in the process in which the Racecar consumer is launched.
-You can set `brokers` by passing a comma-separated list, e.g. `RACECAR_BROKERS=kafka1:9092,kafka2:9092,kafka3:9092`.

 ### Testing consumers